This IBM® Redbooks® publication is a detailed technical guide to the IBM System Storage® SAN Volume Controller Version 7.4.

 The IBM virtualization technology improves the management of information at the “block” level in a network, which enables applications and servers to share storage devices on a network.

-This book is intended for readers who must implement the SAN Volume Controller at a 7.4 release level with minimal effort.
+This book is intended for readers who want to implement the SVC at a 7.4 release level with minimal effort.

 Table of contents